Squeezy: Rapid VM Memory Reclamation for Serverless Functions

-While \texttt{ZONE\_MOVABLE} guarantees that offlining will succeed, it does not necessarily speed it up.
-The OS commonly interleaves the footprint of different processes~\cite{ranger,capaging} on multiple blocks of physical memory during memory allocation.
-This leads to expensive migrations of interleaved pages when the OS tries to reclaim the memory of one of the processes that exited.
+\emph{Page migrations} are indirectly induced by the guest OS memory manager.
+Memory that is hot-plugged is typically added to a special zone of the OS memory allocator, i.e., the \texttt{ZONE\_MOVABLE} memory zone.
+This special zone separates movable and non-movable pages in the system in an attempt to guarantee that blocks in this zone can be offlined~\cite{contiguitas,making}.
+The memory manager uses it to serve all allocation requests for data that in principle can be migrated, e.g., user-space allocations and file system caches (i.e., page cache).
+The memory blocks that populate the zone can be offlined as soon as all their occupied pages are migrated to other free pages / blocks in the system.
+As the OS commonly interleaves the footprint of different processes~\cite{ranger,capaging}, such expensive migrations are frequent when attempting to unplug the memory of a process after it terminates.

-Let us consider a common scenario when it comes to virtual machine resizing.
-Figure~\ref{fig:vanilla-zones} depicts a VM with 3 running processes.
-The OS has mapped their virtual address spaces only with pages from \texttt{ZONE\_MOVABLE}, but their footprints are interleaved across multiple physical memory blocks inside the zone.
+Figure~\ref{fig:vanilla-zones} depicts a VM with 2 running function instances.
+The OS has mapped their virtual addresses with pages only from \texttt{ZONE\_MOVABLE}, but their footprints are interleaved across multiple memory blocks of the zone.
 Linux allocates memory lazily, at the page granularity (4KiB or 2MiB), when the processes access their pages for the first time (page fault).
-To serve the faults, the OS allocates any available page, hindering contiguous mappings and scattering the workload's footprint across blocks.
-This is the reason why the depicted applications footprints are interleaved.
+To serve a fault, the OS allocates any available page, hindering contiguous mappings, scattering the workload's footprint and interleaving it with other processes.

 This interleaving eventually penalizes memory unplugging.
-For example, in Figure~\ref{fig:vanilla-zones}, when the process \emph{F2} terminates and releases its memory pages, the serverless runtime would attempt to down-size the VM to reclaim the released memory.
-The hypervisor sends a request to the guest OS to unplug resources equal to the size of the terminated process footprint.
-The guest will try to isolate (offline) memory (e.g., via virtio-mem) that matches the requested size by iterating over the guest's physical memory blocks.
-Due to the interleaving of process footprints, most memory blocks in the system will be at least partially occupied, thus the guest has to a) migrate some pages to isolate enough memory blocks and b) then offline and unplug them.
-This can significantly penalize unplug performance.
+For example, in Figure~\ref{fig:vanilla-zones}, when the instance \emph{F2} terminates and releases its memory pages, the host may request to reclaim the released memory.
+The guest will try to isolate (offline) memory (e.g., via virtio-mem) equal to the size of the terminated instance by iterating over the system's memory blocks.
+Due to the interleaving with the F1's footprint, most blocks will be at least partially occupied, thus the guest will have to a) migrate some pages to isolate enough memory blocks, and b) then offline and unplug them.

-\textbf{CPU interference.} Hot-unplugging memory can penalize the performance of processes running in the VM that is being down-sized.
-Related work~\cite{virtio-mem} has shown that the migration of occupied pages hogs precious CPU resources interfering with other processes.